jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 RTDS - real time digital simulation
 LPWD pickup at different levels depending on device, but all dropout at 5 PSI

+Durham enclosure - no IP rating because only 5 sides - rating akin to NEMA 3R

 Poor Man's Latch:
 -   SVXX := {SET CONDITIONS} OR {SVXX} AND NOT {RESET CONDITIONS}